JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 The cause of this slowdown was multi-faceted and spread across many different layers of the Julia ecosystem.
-Part of the issue was general compiler latency, which has been a focus of the compiler team for some time now, as evidenced by Jeff's post in this blogpost.
+Part of the issue was general compiler latency, which has been a focus of the compiler team for some time now, as evidenced by the compiler latency reduction section in this blog post.
 Another major piece though was general overhead incurred by having so many small JLL packages providing bindings; there was significant overhead in the loading of each package.
-In particular, there was code inferrence, code generation and datastructure loading that needed to be eliminated if the JLL packages were to be lightweight enough to not affect overall load times.
+In particular, there was code inference, code generation and data-structure loading that needed to be eliminated if the JLL packages were to be lightweight enough to not affect overall load times.
 In our experiments, we found that one of the largest sources of package load times was in the deserialization of backedge